paser-group/continuous-secsoft/sqa-spring2024/workshops/workshop10-testing/workshop10.md

 - Implement the `simpleFuzzer` method so that it can generate alphanumeric values, and these values are plugged into the `simpleCalculator` method.
 Feel free to use the strings here: https://github.com/minimaxir/big-list-of-naughty-strings/blob/master/blns.json
 - Record the crash messages.
 You should be recording seven (7) errors as part of your implementation.
 - Submit your code, i.e., the `workshop10.py` file and the error messages @ Workshop 10 on CANVAS.
 (70%)
 - Finish the quiz at https://aub.ie/learn-with-paser:  (30%).
 If you face any issues accessing the quiz website please contact my REU intern Cameron at `cjk0072@auburn.edu`.
+Instructions on how to use the website is available [here](instruct.md).
 - Due: April 18, 2024